-As I am starting my bug bounty journey (on April 1), I searched the internet for: How do I get started in bug bounty?
-In this write-up, I will list technical resources.
-I do not think finding resources has ever been the real problem.
-Most of us have internet access, but we are often lazy and lack consistency.
+When I was starting out as a Bug Bounty Hunter, I searched the internet: How do I get started in bug bounty?
+In this write-up, I will list the technical resources I’ve come across.
+I don’t think finding the technical resources has ever been the real problem.
+Most of us have internet access.
+But we are often lazy, impatient and inconsistent.

 Technical Resources